johannesgiorgis/personal-website/content/post/2019-03-31-ai-study-plan-status-report-1.md

 	- Started listening to the [Super Data Science Podcast]

+**Learning Path**

+From m

+# Take Aways

+Start building stuff with what you are learning.
+It is easily the most rewarding learning experience.

 # What am I working on next?

 My aim for the next 3 months includes: